Shashank0403/20BCB7105-TANX.FI/README.md

 # What would you do differently if you were allocated more time?

-Third Party Payment Integration and Authentication

-Integrate a live chat support system for immediate assistance, improving customer service and addressing queries in real-time.
+-Third Party Payment Integration and Authentication -Integrate a live chat support system for immediate assistance, improving customer service and addressing queries in real-time.

-Develop a comprehensive analytics dashboard that provides detailed insights into user behavior, sales trends, and website performance, aiding in strategic decision-making.
+-Develop a comprehensive analytics dashboard that provides detailed insights into user behavior, sales trends, and website performance, aiding in strategic decision-making.

-Enhance the search functionality with advanced filters, sorting options, and a more intuitive navigation system to help users find products quickly.
+-Enhance the search functionality with advanced filters, sorting options, and a more intuitive navigation system to help users find products quickly.

 # HOW THE APPLICATION WORKS